Dana Strum: 1992–1995: Living The Wild Life

-Recording for Slaughter's sophomore studio LP The Wild Life began in October 1991 in the same studio the band tracked their first, The Red Zone in Burbank, California.
-Tim Kelly remarked in an interview that after playing 300 live shows the band had "become a lighter, leaner, meaner machine".
-Once again, the drums were recorded at Pasha Records.
-When asked about the recording of Slaughter's second album, Blas Elias told The Modern Drummer magazine, "Dana grew up there.
+Dana Strum, along with Mark Slaughter, co-wrote and co-produced Slaughter's second studio LP, The Wild Life.
+The album was recorded in the same studio the band tracked their first, The Red Zone in Burbank, California, with drums recorded at Pasha Records, where Strum had previously worked and lived.
+Blas Elias commented to The Modern Drummer magazine, "Dana grew up there.
 When he was starting out as an engineer, he was sweeping floors at Pasha and working for [owner] Spencer Proffer, so he knew the studio really well and liked the sound of it.
 And of course, when you have a good thing, you don't want to change it."